nic-jennings/batched-sql-datasource/README.md

 ### knex

-The knex instance is made available as `this.readKnex` or `this.writeKnex`.
+The knex instance is made available as `this.db.query` and `this.db.write`.

 As the names suggest one should be a read instance and the other should be a write instance.
 If you do not have seperate instances just pass the same configuration twice.